-This highly selective program emphasizes personal attention and academic preparation for the best medical schools.
+This highly selective program emphasizes personal attention and academic preparation for your individual path to medical school.
 You’ll enroll in the Krieger School of Arts and Sciences day classes taught by outstanding faculty who are leaders in their fields, and you’ll complete the core premedical curriculum at Johns Hopkins, known for its rigor and quality.
-Students also have numerous opportunities to gain experience in areas of interest related to medicine through Medical Tutorials at the School of Medicine and elective classes at the Bloomberg School of Public Health.
+Students also have numerous opportunities to gain experience through Medical Tutorials at the School of Medicine and elective classes at the Bloomberg School of Public Health.

 A fulfilling postbac experience is more than just academics.
 It’s also being a part of the vibrant Johns Hopkins community of scholars.
 To create a collegial and nurturing learning environment, the post

 –bac students gather regularly for our weekly advising course, social activities , visiting speakers, and more.